zulip/zulip-mobile/docs/README.md

 Guidelines](../CONTRIBUTING.md).

-After you've gotten the development environment running, and said hello in the #mobile stream in chat, some good things to read to learn more include:
+After you've gotten the development environment running, and said hello in the #mobile-dev-help stream in chat, some good things to read to learn more include:

 * [Architecture](architecture.md)